-The law becomes implicitly important for this volume’s essays precisely because the subject’s relation to the signifier is both to language generally, and always also to the primordial signifier: that which names the prohibition against the desire for presence.
-The paternal metaphor, the Name-of-the-Father, (which prohibits desire for the mother) is the basis of social authority.
+The law becomes implicitly important for this volume’s essays precisely because the subject’s relation to the signifier is both to language generally and to the primordial signifier perpetually: that which names the prohibition against the desire for presence.
+The paternal metaphor, the Name-of-the-Father (which prohibits desire for the mother), is the basis of social authority.
 The law of the father plays a distinguishing role in each of the three subjects under scrutiny: Mary Wollstonecraft, Elizabeth Barrett Browning, and Beau Brummell.
-All three bear names that cannot compete with the Name-of-the-Father, though each tries to subvert the power of the Name to subject them and constrain or deny their desire, their capacity to situate their bodies as sites of expressive satisfaction.
-Todd McGowan points out that that the psychotic subject’s disenfranchisement from the signifier is not liberation from the law’s constraint.
-By evading the law’s regulation, the psychotic might appear to have found a way to enter into his own pleasure at will, since language has no regulatory effect on him, and sentences don’t even need to end or maintain a “sense.”
+All three bear names that cannot compete with the Name-of-the-Father, though each tries to subvert the Name’s power to subject them and constrain or deny their desire, their capacity to situate their bodies as sites of expressive satisfaction.
+Todd McGowan points out that the psychotic subject’s disenfranchisement from the signifier is not liberation from the law’s constraint.
+By evading the law’s regulation, the psychotic might appear to have found a way to enter into his own pleasure at will, since language has no regulatory effect on him and sentences don’t even need to end or maintain a “sense.”
 Or rather, the “sense” of words becomes sensory rather than syntactically logical.
-Moreover, the subject’s access to the Real is unmediated by the symbolic, and therefore appears during psychotic episodes or during the artistic attempt to portray that experience at the personal, rather than historical or cultural, level.
+Moreover, the subject’s access to the Real is unmediated by the Symbolic and therefore appears during psychotic episodes or during the artistic attempt to portray that experience at the personal, rather than historical or cultural, level.
 But as McGowan notes, such freedom is a “freedom from subjectivity rather than the freedom of the subject” (49).
-Moreover, “The schizophrenic’s foreclosure of the signifier of law does not eliminate the effect of law on the signifying structure” (49), a problem that Brummell in particular discovered quite starkly, although it is unclear that in his later years he realized the full extent of his disconnection from the law.
+Moreover, “The schizophrenic’s foreclosure of the signifier of law does not eliminate the effect of law on the signifying structure” (49)—a problem that Brummell in particular discovered quite starkly, although it is unclear that in his later years he realized the full extent of his disconnection from the law.

-Law is the irrational prohibition against one’s own desire, and thus subtends society’s demand for conformity, and for subjects to desire recognition from those in power in order to achieve their own power of recognition.
+Law is the irrational prohibition against one’s own desire and thus subtends society’s demand for conformity and for subjects to desire recognition from those in power in order to achieve their own power of recognition.
 Jane Austen’s Mr. Collins exemplifies the desire for compliance with social demand.
 But one’s freedom lies in the distance between the unreason of the law and the seeming logic of social demand.
 Put another way, the law dominates our unconscious desire, and if demand is how we give expression to desire’s unremitting tug, the law also provides the room for artistic play (Elizabeth Bennet’s pithy wit rather than Mr. Collins’s empty verbal arabesques).
-The field of the Other—the “domain of law and language, law-as-language,” as Elizabeth Grosz explains—is paramount if the infantile ego is to mature into a speaking subject (Grosz 66).
-If demand “initiates the child into the categories and terms of discourse,” it does not provide the libidinal push that desire does: desire “institutes a new relation to and in language,” one directly linked to both the formation of the discursive subject (the ‘I’) and to “systems of meaning unregulated by any individual or group, and unrestricted in relation to and in language.”
-And yet, desire is also what is repressed, what constitutes the unconscious and what also provides the foundation for the unique character of each speaking subject: “The function of desire is a last residuum of the effect of the signifier in the subject,” according to Lacan, and so powerful is this effect that “Desidero is the Freudian cogito” (Lacan, Four Fundamental Concepts 154, qtd. in Grosz 67).
+The field of the Other—the “domain of law and language, law-as-language,” as Elizabeth Grosz explains—is paramount if the infantile ego is to mature into a speaking subject (66).
+If demand “initiates the child into the categories and terms of discourse,” it does not provide the libidinal push that desire does: desire “institutes a new relation to and in language,” one directly linked to both the formation of the discursive subject (the ‘I’) and to “systems of meaning unregulated by any individual or group, and unrestricted in relation to and in language” (#).
+And yet, desire is also what is repressed, what constitutes the unconscious and what also provides the foundation for the unique character of each speaking subject: “The function of desire is a last residuum of the effect of the signifier in the subject,” according to Lacan, and so powerful is this effect that “Desidero is the Freudian cogito” (Lacan, Four Fundamental Concepts 154).